CPI Certification Excerpt

 Who knows?
 That might have been how Calgon® worked, but when I consider that slogan, I wonder what is it you do that gives you that feeling of escape?
 What is it that you practice on a daily or weekly basis that’s going to keep you sane?
 What do you do that’s going to help you to decompress?
 What is it that will allow you to let go of the stresses from every crisis you were involved with over the work week?
 When I worked at the hospital, and especially when I became a supervisor, one of the most difficult things was keeping the positions in the facility filled.
 There was a high turnover rate of employees in the crisis prone environment.
 This was especially true in working with an at-risk population and it was difficult to fill positions.
 (Learn how to handle crisis situations with our cpi certification online and our crisis intervention certificate training).

 Because the facility was in a state of constant crisis, I worried about the mental health and mental wellbeing of my co-workers.
 Not just the people who had been there a while, but the new people who came in, as well.
 With new hires, especially, I was concerned about making sure they had an appropriate process of debriefing, letting off steam, and letting go of stress.
 If they didn’t, they wouldn’t make it past the first few weeks after orientation.
-You will learn how to handle any situation with our verbal de escalation training.
+At our verbal de escalation training page will learn how to handle any situation with our verbal de escalation training course on our verbal de escalation training blog.

 So, I ask again, what do you do to escape?
 What do you do to get some distance from the crisis situation?